catalyst-cloud/catalystcloud-docs/source/compute-service/best-practices.rst

 Automatic restart on failure
 ****************************

-When server failures occur, the Catalyst Cloud will attempt to restart the affected compute instances on a healthy server to minimise their downtime.
+When server failures occur, the Sky TV will attempt to restart the affected compute instances on a healthy server to minimise their downtime.

 To benefit from this feature, your application must be configured and prepared